neo954/sichuan-cookbook/README.md

 * [ ] Render LaTeX documents and create a PDF book.
 * [ ] Optionally, add comments to the book based on research.

-According to the Copyright Law of China, with respect to a work of a legal person or other organization, the term of protection for the copyrights to that work shall be 50 years and shall end on Dec 31 of the 50th year after the work's first publication.
+According to the Copyright Law of China, concerning a work of a legal person or other organization, the term of protection for the copyrights to that work shall be 50 years and shall end on Dec 31 of the 50th year after the work's first publication.
 Thus, after Dec 31, 2022, Sichuan Cookbook 1972 will